grantcolley/dotnetwhat/README.md

 By default, awaiting a task will attempt to capture the scheduler from `SynchronisationContext.Current` or `TaskScheduler.Current`.
 When the callback is ready to be invoked, it’ll use the captured scheduler if available.
 `ConfigureAwait(continueOnCapturedContext: false)` avoids forcing the callback to be invoked on the original context or scheduler.
 ConfigureAwait(continueOnCapturedContext: true)
-`ConfigureAwait(true)` does nothing meaninglful, except to explicitly show not using `ConfigureAwait(false)` is inentional e.g. to silence static analysis warnings.
+`ConfigureAwait(true)` does nothing meaninglful, except to explicitly show not using `ConfigureAwait(false)` is intentional e.g. to silence static analysis warnings.

 ##### `async/await` Scheduling
 Three core concepts involved in async/await scheduling in .NET: